Terms and Definitions

 A healthcare provider who has entered into an agreement with BCBSWY to send the bill directly to BCBSWY and to accept the allowable charges as payment-in-full for covered services.
 Payment for covered services will be made directly to the provider.
 Note: A non-participating provider has not entered into an agreement with BCBSWY and may bill you directly.
 In this case, the payment for covered services from BCBSWY will be made directly to you.

 If your physician recommends that you be hospitalized for any non-maternity or non-emergency condition, services must be submitted in advance to BCBSWY for review.
-Benefits may be reduced if pre-admission review is not obtained according to your subscription agreement.
+Benefits may be reduced if pre-admission review is not obtained according to your benefit document.

 A condition (whether physical or mental), regardless of the cause of the condition, for which medical advice, diagnosis, care, or treatment was recommended or received within the six (6) month period immediately preceding the enrollment date.